itszeeshan/react-custom-hooks/README.md

 2. Create a new branch for your changes.
 3. Make your changes and test them.
 4. Submit a pull request.

+## Shout Out:
+Thanks to [sergeyleschev](https://github.com/sergeyleschev) for creating such amazing hooks, support him the best you can because he is doing a great job!

 ## License